p3i0t/SimCLR-CIFAR10/README.md

 # SimCLR on CIFAR-10
 This repo contains a Pytorch implementation of [SimCLR](https://arxiv.org/abs/2002.05709) and experimental results on CIFAR10.
-  This repo aims to facilitate the fast proof-of-concept and research based on SimCLR.
-So I try to keep it clean and minimal, and avoid over-engineering.
+I try to keep the repo clean and minimal, and avoid over-engineering.
 All experiments could be run on only 1 single GPU (1080Ti).

 We get 92.85% test acc with backbone resnet34 on CIFAR10, while the SimCLR paper reports ~93.5% with backbone resnet50.